-The Company's financial assets are classified and measured at amortised cost.
+On initial recognition, a financial asset is classified and measured at amortised cost.

-A financial asset is measured at amortised cost if it meets both of the following conditions:
+A financial asset is measured at amortised cost if it meets both of the following conditions

-- · it is held within a business model whose objective is to hold assets to collect contractual cash flows; and - · its contractual terms give rise on specified dates to cash flows that are solely interest or principal on the principal amount outstanding.
+- it is held within a business model whose objective is to hold assets to collect contractual cash flows; and - its contractual terms give rise on specified dates to cash flows that are soley interest or principal on the principal amount outstanding.